Before You Travel

 Give us a call to see what other flights are available.
 Also, avoid the long lines to rebook your flight by calling the airline directly.
 (See Number, please)

 In a dizzying world of electrical current and outlets, we recommend you carry a multi-use adaptor or a selection of adaptors when you travel outside the US.
 You won’t have a problem charging most of today’s technological gadgets-laptops, iPads, tablets, phones, digital readers, and cameras.
 These items are built to accept multiple types of current so you won’t need a “converter”.
 You may, however, still need an adaptor in order to adapt a US connector to another country’s wall plug.
 Many times the hotel can offer you an adaptor (with or without a fee, depending on the hotel).

 Please check some hairstyling equipment before you leave home to find out if it needs a converter or not.

 The jury is out on this subject.
 Some of us recommend you bring with you a few dollars worth of the currency of the country you’re going to visit.
 Others at Great Getaways feel the currency conversion rate and difficulty in getting foreign currency in some cities isn’t worth it.
-We opt instead for using an ATM (easily found at the airport upon arrival) or using a currency exchange at the airport works as well if not better.
+We opt instead for using an ATM (easily found at the airport upon arrival) or using a currency exchange at the airport works as well.
 In general, for large amounts of currency to be exchanged, we recommend you complete that transaction at a bank in the city you’re visiting.
 Hotels often offer to exchange currency for you and it is usually a bit higher than going to the bank.

 Before you leave home, call your credit card company!